MartinHepperle/HP-ReproParts/README.md

 You can use these models for any non-commercial purposes, but not sell the models or parts made from them for profit.
 All parts will require some sort of rework and assembly.
 No batteries included.
 I cannot guarantee that these parts wil be fit for any purpose, so use at your own risk.
+These parts were created for replacing broken or missing parts of obsolete computers and peripherals for hobby purposes.
+They may vialoate safety regulations and your good taste.
+Consume with a grain of salt and brain.
 </p>

 <p>Note to collectors: these parts are different enough from genuine spare parts so that the cannot be taken for fakes.